7 Ultimate Hikes in Hatcher Pass

 Difficulty: Difficult

-Make your way through the backcountry on a hut-to-hut adventure.
-This trail includes steep, loose boulder and scree slopes, and glaciers.
+The Bomber Traverse is one of the most popular hut-to-hut backpacking trails in Alaska.
+This trail goes deep into the backcountry and includes steep, loose boulder and scree slopes, and glaciers.

-BONUS HIKE.
-A fifth hut was recently added allowing experienced hikers or skiers to complete a 50-mile hut-hopping tour.
+There are four huts on the Bomber Traverse, but a fifth hut was added allowing experienced hikers or skiers to complete a 50-mile hike.

 How to get to Bomber Traverse:

-You can start this trail from either the Reed Lakes or Gold Mint Trail parking areas.
+You can start this trail from either the Reed Lakes Trail or Gold Mint Trail.
 Depending on where you start the hike, you should leave another vehicle at the other parking area where you will end your hike.

 Other Hikes in Hatcher Pass